The Role of Feature Interactions in Graph-based Tabular Deep Learning: Introduction

 \outline{Graphs} Modeling this inductive bias of feature interactions comes naturally in the form of a graph, where the nodes represent features and the edges their interactions. \Glspl{pgm} have a rich history in statistics, providing a framework to model multivariate dependencies \citep{lauritzenGraphicalModels1996}.
-These methods excel at robustly describing the graph structure while enabling predictions, yet they lack the ability to model complex nonlinear relationships that deep learning can provide. \Gls{gtdl} methods aim to merge the expressive power of deep learning with graph-structured feature representations. \textit{Feature} \gnns, reviewed by \citep{liGraphNeuralNetworks2024}, are \gnns focused on tabular data, having the features as nodes and the feature interactions as edges.
-However, how these feature interactions are modeled within these networks has not been extensively studied or evaluated.
-These methods fail to explicitly evaluate whether their learned feature interactions accurately correspond to meaningful relationships in the data.
+These methods excel at robustly describing the graph structure while enabling predictions, yet they lack the ability to model complex nonlinear relationships that deep learning can provide. \Gls{gtdl} methods aim to merge the expressive power of deep learning with graph-structured feature representations. \textit{Feature} \gnns, reviewed by \citet{liGraphNeuralNetworks2024}, are \gnns focused on tabular data, having the features as nodes and the feature interactions as edges.\footnote{This categorization of feature graphs contrasts with instance graphs, where nodes represent instances (rows) and edges capture relationships between those instances.} However, how these feature interactions are modeled within these networks has not been extensively studied or evaluated.
+These methods do not evaluate explicitly whether their learned feature interactions accurately correspond to meaningful relationships in the data.

-\outline{Problem statement} This state of affairs raises important questions: Are \gtdl models actually learning meaningful feature interactions, or are they merely optimizing predictive performance at the expense of interpretability?
-Without mechanisms to validate learned feature relationships, can we trust these models in practical, high-stakes use cases?
-Most critically, focusing exclusively on predictive accuracy of a \gnn, risks encoding spurious interactions rather than capturing actual feature dependencies, undermining robustness, generalization, and explainability.